inet-framework/inet/showcases/wireless/crosstalk/doc/index.rst

-Crosstalk between adjacent IEEE 802.11 channels
+Crosstalk Between Adjacent IEEE 802.11 Channels
 ===============================================

 Goals
 -----

-By default, 802.11 hosts and access points in INET are configured to use the same Wifi channel (Channel 1.)
-In reality, however, it is rarely the case.
-There are many Wifi networks at the same location, typically spread out on all channels (especially in the case of 2.4 GHz Wifi where only a few channels are available, compared to 5 GHz.)
-Transmissions on many adjacent channels also overlap in frequency and can cause interference.
+Crosstalk between adjacent IEEE 802.11 channels refers to the interference that can occur when transmissions on different channels overlap in frequency.
+In the IEEE 802.11 standard, which is commonly used for wireless networking, there are a number of different channels that can be used, depending on the frequency range (e.g. 2.4 GHz or 5 GHz).
+In a real-world scenario, it is rare for all devices to be using the same channel, and there may be multiple networks operating on different channels at the same location.
+When transmissions on adjacent channels overlap in frequency, they can interfere with each other and affect the performance of the network.

-INET has support for simulating communication on the different Wifi channels, both in the 2.4 GHz and 5 GHz frequency range.
-This showcase demonstrates using both overlapping and non-overlapping Wifi channels in simulations, and how transmissions on different channels interfere with each other.
+INET has support for simulating communication on different IEEE 802.11 channels, both in the 2.4 GHz and 5 GHz frequency ranges.
+In this showcase, we will demonstrate how to use overlapping and non-overlapping channels in simulations and how transmissions on different channels can interfere with each other.
+By the end of this showcase, you will understand the impact of crosstalk between adjacent 802.11 channels and how it can be simulated.

 This showcase divides the topic of the simulation of different Wifi channels into three cases: